 Many people believe that to be an achiever or a great leader, you must be bold, action-oriented, outgoing, and aggressive, i.e. you must be an extrovert.
-In Quiet: The Power of Introverts in a World that Can´t Stop Talking, Susan Cain explains why this perspective is flawed, why introverts may be severely undervalued, and how we can bring out the best in ourselves and others by changing the way we see introversion.
-In this Quiet summary, you’ll learn the differences between introversion and extroversion, why both personality types have their strengths and weaknesses, and the broad implications for work and life.
+In this book, Susan Cain explains why this perspective is flawed, why introverts may be severely undervalued, and how we can bring out the best in ourselves and others by changing the way we see introversion.
+In this free Quiet summary, you’ll learn the differences between introversion and extroversion, why both personality types have their strengths and weaknesses, and the broad implications for work and life.

 Quiet: Introversion vs Extroversion